 While many are confident these changes will keep the market firing, some people are unsure about the best course of action.

 Everyone’s situation is different.
 But, to offer some help, let’s take a look at some frequently asked questions and share some advice.

 When does the stamp duty holiday now end?

-The stamp duty holiday now ends on 30th June for properties priced up to £500,000.
-It will then continue until 30th September, but reduce to properties up to £250,000.
+The stamp duty holiday ended on 30th June for properties priced up to £500,000.
+It will now continue until 30th September, but has reduced to properties up to £250,000.